sumn2u/baghchal/README.md

 ## Contributing

 Feel free to pull and contribute!
 If you do, please make a separate branch on your Pull Request, rather than pushing your changes to the Master.
 It would also be greatly appreciated if you ran the appropriate tests before submitting the request.
+Hope you enjoy playing this game 💜.

 ## License

-MIT
+ BSD-3-Clause license